-Stronger hardware glues, like Krazy Glue for example, dry too fast and can stick to skin, causing a painful situation if it’s not handled by an adult.
+Stronger hardware glues, like Krazy Glue for example, dry too fast and can stick to skin.
+This can cause a painful situation if it’s not handled by an adult.

 School glue has been preferred for years now in the slime-making process, and it’s easy to find in most stores.

 These ingredients are also great for children with allergies or skin sensitivity because there’s no harsh chemicals or irritants involved.